Tour Through Italy WIN

 “It started in Verona on our 1st of 4 trips to Italy…I was mesmerised by the fashionably clad “la gente” from junior Lorenzo to nonna Ale…The “sweet life” seemed to be oozing out of everyone.How they spoke and gesticulated, how they savoured their pastas or just walked by on the streets led to our returns, with the highlight being a week tour around “Lago di Garda”.
 Our days were spent by the water, on the water and in the water…taking strolls through towns like Malcesine, Limone and Bardolino..sipping a Spritz come sunset, ready to indulge in the cuisine.
 Italy reminded me of home, of Cape Town…and it was on that last trip that my hubby and I made the decision to move back here – that was 5 years ago and we are happier for having made that decision, all thanks to Italia :)”

 – Ruth Manning-Doetz

 Winners notified via email.
 Competition closes 21 April 2017.
 Winners announced 28 April 2017.
-The top 10 entries will receive double tickets to the Societi Bistro culinary Tour Through Italy launch party at 12:00 on Saturday 6 May 2017, and voucher for two to a random region’s menu in the Tour Through Italy at the media launch.
+The top 10 entries will receive double tickets to the Societi Bistro culinary Tour Through Italy launch party at 12:00 on Saturday 6 May 2017, and voucher for two to a random region’s menu in the Tour Through Italy at the media launch, valid only for that region’s three course menu and a paired glass of wine for two guests.
+No Changes or Substitutions.
 Ts&Cs Apply.
 E&OE.
 Legal.